-- Divide the batter into the cake tins—roughly 650g of batter in each.
+- Divide the batter between the cake tins—roughly 650g of batter in each.

-- Bake for 40 minutes until a probe inserted into the center comes clean or an instant read thermometer registers 95 degree Celcius.
+- Bake for 40 minutes until a probe inserted into the centre comes clean or an instant-read thermometer registers 95 degree Celcius.

 - Cool the cakes completely in the tin.